 That the psychologists are protesting and debating this is great news.
 Clinicians — our entire professional identity is clinicians.
 And if psychologists — psychologists certainly see themselves as clinicians, people who care for people.
 Our entire professional identity as people who help people is obviated by such involvement.
 And I entirely disagree with any caveat that would allow a clinician to be involved in torture at any time.

 AMY GOODMAN: What about the argument that those who don’t want the moratorium are making, and especially high-level staff of the American Psychological Association, that for psychologists to be there is to bring ethics to the situation, to explain what is going too far?

-AMY GOODMAN: Dr. Angela Hegarty, the forensic psychiatrist who interviewed Jose Padilla for twenty-two hours.
+AMY GOODMAN: Dr. Angela Hegarty, the forensic psychiatrist who interviewed Jose Padilla for 22 hours.
 Dr. Reisner, your response?

 DR. STEVEN REISNER: Well, I think there are two issues here.
 One is the clinical issue, whether psychologists in a setting like the brig or Guantanamo can or should offer therapeutic aid to the detainees, when their very presence seems to support the existence of such places.
 And the other side of the issue is whether psychologists in such places should participate in the action of interrogation or the purposes — the governmental purposes, the military purposes — of those sites.

 I think, without any question, it is clear that if a psychologist participates in the interrogations or supervises the interrogations or supervises the conditions in an arena where there are no human rights and no due process, that that psychologist is contributing to the violation of human rights.
 And so, there should be an absolute prohibition.

 On the other hand, whether a psychologist should or should not offer therapeutic aid is a complex ethical decision, and you have to weigh whether the aid offered outweighs the support — the possibility of being perceived as supporting the circumstance.